MIFARE: MIFARE Classic

 In response to these attacks, the Dutch Minister of the Interior and Kingdom Relations stated that they would investigate whether the introduction of the Dutch Rijkspas could be brought forward from Q4 of 2008.

 NXP tried to stop the publication of the second article by requesting a preliminary injunction.
 However, the injunction was denied, with the court noting that, "It should be considered that the publication of scientific studies carries a lot of weight in a democratic society, as does inform society about serious issues in the chip because it allows for mitigating of the risks."

 Both independent research results are confirmed by the manufacturer NXP.
 These attacks on the cards didn't stop the further introduction of the card as the only accepted card for all Dutch public transport the OV-chipkaart continued as nothing happened but in October 2011 the company TLS, responsible for the OV-Chipkaart announced that the new version of the card will be better protected against fraud.

 The MIFARE Classic encryption Crypto-1 can be broken in about 200 seconds on a laptop from 2008, if approx. 50 bits of known (or chosen) keystream are available.
 This attack reveals the key from sniffed transactions under certain (common) circumstances and/or allows an attacker to learn the key by challenging the reader device.

-The attack proposed in recovers the secret key in about 40 ms on a laptop.
+Another attack recovers the secret key in about 40 ms on a laptop.
 This attack requires just one (partial) authentication attempt with a legitimate reader.

 Additionally, there are a number of attacks that work directly on a card and without the help of a valid reader device.
 These attacks have been acknowledged by NXP.